hiro2233/nuttx/nuttx/configs/sama5d3x-ek/README.txt

   4. As mentioned above, FAT does work but (1) has some performance issues on writes and (2) cannot handle bad blocks.

+  5. There was a major reorganization of the SAMA5 code after NuttX-7.11 to add support for the SAMA5D2.
+Only the SAMA5D4-EK nsh configuration was re-verified on 2015-09-29.
+But as of this writing, none of the SAMA5D3- EK configurations a been re-verified.
+Some regression testing is needed.

 AT24 Serial EEPROM
 ==================